chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 ##Installation

 1. Install the Sitecore package _/SitecorePackages/Sitecore.51Degrees.CloudDeviceDetection.zip_
+  * If you are using Sitecore 8, click Skip on any conflicts (extra items are needed for compatibility with older Sitecore versions)
 2. Open _/App_Config/Include/Sitecore.51Degrees.CloudDeviceDetection.config_ and enter your license key in the setting _Sitecore.FiftyOneDegrees.CloudDeviceDetection.ApiLicenceKey_
+  * If you are using Sitecore 8, remove the <httpRequestBegin> pipeline section from this file as well as it is only needed for older versions of Sitecore

 ##Customisations